eskenascoin/eskenas/README.md

 sudo update-alternatives --config x86_64-w64-mingw32-g++
 # (configure to use POSIX variant)

-git clone https://github.com/PirateNetwork/pirate --branch master cd pirate
+git clone https://github.com/EskenasCoin/eskenas --branch master cd eskenas
 # This step is not required for when using the Qt GUI
 ./zcutil/fetch-params.sh